Contents

 Many an enchanter knows that disenchanting is a great way to make some extra coin.
 Disenchant your useless green/blue/purple items, sell the parts, make gold.
 One huge advantage of selling enchanting mats is that you do not have to undercut prices.
 Why?

-- Most enchanting mats sell quickly, especially those for the more desireable spells,, and
+• Most enchanting mats sell quickly, especially those for the more desirable spells,, and

-- there’s no deposit.
+• there’s very little deposit.
 So unless you really need a quick sale you can price them well above the lowest price and they’ll still sell, eventually, and there’s no cost to reposting them.
-Of course, if there are 500 stacks priced below yours you might have a long wait for that sale.
+Of course, if there are 500 stacks priced below yours you might have a long wait for that sale…

-Buy cheap green items, disenchant them, make a profit by selling the parts.
+If the parts are selling for a high enough price you can try to buy cheap green items, if they are available, disenchant them, make a profit by selling the parts.

 Check prices for the enchant scrolls and if they look good then buy some vellums, enchant some scrolls, and post them on the AH.
 If you can get a deal on the mats you may be able to make some bucks with the scrolls.
 High end enchant scrolls can make you some nice money if you can get the materials cheap.